ddanner97/JustDoIt/README.md

 [Click here to use the application](https://just-do-it-6wsb.vercel.app)

 ## Project Description
-This project is a frontend application built using **React.JS** and **Tailwind CSS** while leveraging for JSONbin.io for data storage.
+This project is a frontend application built using **React.JS** and **Tailwind CSS** while leveraging JSONbin.io for data storage.
 My primary goal with this app was to learn more about using React hooks and practice pushing and retrieving data from an API.

 ### `Component hierarchy and Design`